sonic-net/SONiC/doc/snmp/snmp-changes-to-support-ipv6.md

 ## Motivation ##

 SNMP query over IPv6 address fails in certain scenarios on single asic platforms.
-Ideally, SNMP over IPv6 should be successful over both IPv4 and IPv6.
+Ideally, SNMP query should be successful over both IPv4 and IPv6 addresses.

 ## Current configuration for SNMP ##